-- 1. The referee will administer all penalties. - 2.
-The officials will determine incidental contact that may result from the normal run of play. - 3.
+The game officials' will administer all penalties.

+The officials will determine incidental contact that may result from the normal run of play.

 All penalties will be assessed from the line of scrimmage, except as noted.
-(Spot fouls) - 4.
+(Spot fouls)

 Only the team captain or head coach may ask the referee questions about rule clarification and interpretations.

-Players may not question calls. - 5.
-Games or halves may not end on a defensive penalty unless the offense declines it. - 6.
+Games or halves may not end on a defensive penalty unless the offense declines it.

 Penalties are assessed live ball then dead ball.
-Live ball penalties must be assessed before play is considered complete. - Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal. - 8.
+Live ball penalties must be assessed before play is considered complete.

+Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal.

 Spot fouls administered in the end zone: Defensive (Ball on one-yard line, first down) / Offensive (Safety)